Cowboy Bebop: Home media

 Cowboy Bebop has been released in four separate editions in North America.
 The first edition was released in VHS format either as a box set or as seven individual tapes.
 The tapes were sold through Anime Village, a division of Bandai.

 The second edition was released in 2000 individually, and featured uncut versions of the original 26 episodes.
 In 2001, these DVDs were collected in the special edition Perfect Sessions, which included the first 6 DVDs, the first Cowboy Bebop soundtrack, and a collector's box.
 At the time of release, the art box from the Perfect Sessions was made available for purchase on The Right Stuff International as a solo item for collectors who already owned the series.

 The third edition, The Best Sessions, was released in 2002 and featured what Bandai considered to be the best 6 episodes of the series remastered in Dolby Digital 5.1 and DTS surround sound.

 The fourth edition, Cowboy Bebop Remix, was also distributed on 6 discs and included the original 26 uncut episodes, with sound remastered in Dolby Digital 5.1 and video remastered under the supervision of Shinichirō Watanabe.
 This release also included various extras that were not present in the original release.
 Cowboy Bebop Remix was itself collected as the Cowboy Bebop Remix: The Complete Collection in 2008.

 In December 2012, newly founded distributor Anime Limited announced via Facebook and Twitter that they had acquired the home video license of the series for release in the United Kingdom.
 Part 1 of the Blu-ray collection was released on July 29, 2013, while Part 2 was released on October 14.
 The standard DVD Complete Collection was originally meant to be released on September 23, 2013, with Part 2 of the Blu-ray release, but due to mastering and manufacturing errors, the Complete Collection was delayed until November 27.
 Following the closure of Bandai Entertainment in 2012, Funimation (later Crunchyroll, LLC) and Sunrise had announced that they rescued Cowboy Bebop, along with a handful of other former Bandai Entertainment properties, for home video and digital release.
 Funimation released the series on Blu-ray and DVD on December 16, 2014.
 The series was released in four separate editions: standard DVD, standard Blu-ray, an Amazon.com exclusive Blu-ray/DVD combo, and a Funimation.com exclusive Blu-ray/DVD combo.
 Crunchyroll released a limited edition Blu-ray box set on April 4, 2023, for its 25th anniversary.

 Streaming

-Netflix acquired the streaming rights to the original anime, with all 26 episodes available worldwide as of October 21, 2021.
+Netflix acquired the worldwide streaming rights to the original anime, with all 26 episodes available worldwide as of October 21, 2021.
 As of October 21, 2023, the show is unavailable in the United States and Canada.
-The series is available on Hulu and Funimation in the United States.
+The series is available on Hulu, Apple TV and Funimation in the United States.
 On March 1, 2022, the anime became available on Crunchyroll to consolidate both Funimation and Wakanim into the service.